About the Paine

 The museum preserves the property’s historic architecture, with the mansion as the centerpiece, and many of the house’s interiors as they were created by founders Nathan and Jessie Kimberly Paine.
 Selections from the museum’s art collection, much of which was acquired by Nathan and Jessie, are featured in the many rooms and settings of the estate.
 Outdoors, the Paine maintains and enhances numerous display gardens as “galleries” of horticulture with varied designs and thousands of plant specimens.

 In addition, the museum presents changing art exhibitions, from classical to contemporary, as well as seasonal events like Nutcracker in the Castle during the holidays.
-The Family Discovery Gallery, located on the house’s lower level, offers “hands on” activities about architecture, art, and gardens for people of all ages, and the Paine hosts a wide range of programs throughout the year in the carriage house and conservatory.
+The Studio, located on the house’s lower level, offers a relaxing space for learning and creating, and the Paine hosts a wide range of programs throughout the year in the carriage house and conservatory.

 Beauty: We preserve and nurture an environment of exceptionally beautiful architecture, art, and gardens for the enrichment of the public.

 Inclusion: We believe that people from all walks of life should be able to bring their full selves to the Paine and see themselves reflected in their experience here.

 Excellence: We strive for the highest level of quality in all our interactions with the public and everything that we offer for their benefit.

 Respect: We value each person’s dignity, abilities, differences, and contributions.

 Teamwork: We work together with a positive attitude to ensure that all of our endeavors succeed.

 To inspire as many people as possible to enjoy, create, and share beauty in their daily lives